nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 kubectl run nginx-server --image=nginx  --port=80
 ```

-- Get the list of pods in the default namespace on master and check the status and readiness of `nginx-server`
+- Get the list of pods in default namespace on master and check the status and readyness of `nginx-server`

 ```bash
 kubectl get pods -o wide